GDPR / DSGVO Guide for Tenants

 1. Recommended default

-Use the SDK default identityTrackingMode: 'consent_gated'.
-This keeps analytics in a strict identity mode until your product obtains full-tracking consent.
+Use identityTrackingMode: 'consent_gated' as the default.
+This keeps persistent identity and user linking disabled until your product obtains full-tracking consent.

 • Before consent: no persistent SDK identity and no identity linkage events